Asymptotics of Nonparametric Estimation under general non-monotone MAR missingness: A Bayesian Approach: On Estimation and Imputation

-We study a slight generalization of the Example in Section \ref{Sec_Motivating}, with varying joint distribution $P_{\theta^*}$ of $(X_1, X_2, X_3)$, and try to (1) estimate the 0.1-quantile of $X_1$, which was the original ``challenge'' formulated in \cite{näf2024goodimputationmarmissingness, practical} and (2) to create a sample that is close in distribution to the (unobserved) uncontaminated distribution.
+with $\Phi$ is the standard Gaussian cdf.
+This mechanism clearly meets Assumption \ref{asm_true_MDM}.
+Moreover, it meets the positivity assumption (Assumption \ref{asm_positive_MDM}), in that $\Prob(M=m_1\mid X=x)> \delta > 0$.
+Nonetheless, as outlined in \cite[Example 6]{näf2024goodimputationmarmissingness}, this is a rather complex non-monotone mechanism-- simply ignoring the missing data will lead to a bias and it is unclear how to estimate $\Prob(M=m_1\mid X=x)$ for IPW strategies.
+We attempt to (1) estimate the 0.1-quantile of $X_1$, which was the original ``challenge'' formulated in \cite{näf2024goodimputationmarmissingness, practical} and (2) to create a sample that is close in distribution to the (unobserved) complete-data distribution.
 Since these are simulated examples, (2) can be measured by comparing the generated distribution with a new sample from the data generating process, using any distributional metric.
 In particular, we use the energy distance \citep{EnergyDistance}.
-We note that even if the goal is simply (1), competitors to our method are difficult to find due to the challenging MAR mechanism.
-One exception are certain nonparametric mice algorithms that, while not theoretically grounded, have shown a superior performance in practice.
-As such, we also include the mice$\_$rf algorithm mentioned in Section \ref{Sec_Motivating}.
-In fact, we modeled \Cref{alg:dpgmm_shared} in Appendix \ref{App_Implementation} closely to the theoretical analysis and as such, we do not intend to beat this performance using our algorithm on real data.
-Further studies might uncover more flexible and competitive versions of \Cref{alg:dpgmm_shared}.
+We note that even if the goal is only (1), competitors for our method are difficult to find due to the challenging MAR mechanism.
+One exception is a subset of nonparametric multiple imputation by chained equation (mice, \cite{mice}) algorithms that, while not theoretically grounded, have shown superior performance in practice (see e.g. \cite{OneBenchmarktorulethemall}), among which we include ``mice$\_$rf'' (\cite{mice-rf-method}) as a representative choice.
+In fact, we modeled \Cref{alg:dpgmm_shared} in Appendix \ref{App_Implementation} closely to the theoretical analysis, and as such, we do not expect to beat this performance using our algorithm on real data.
+Further studies might uncover more competitive versions of \Cref{alg:dpgmm_shared}.